ispyhumanfly/context/README.md

 # Context

-A non-blocking, language agnostic, view engine for modern web applications.
+A language agnostic view engine for modern web and mobile applications.

 ## SYNOPSIS